zzzlxhhh/CoLa/README.md

     The processed data is in the `storage` folder.

 # 2. Build and Run
-Our running script is provided in the `slurm_script` folder, where CoLa is running as a slurm job in a HPC system.
-Make sure to set the correct environment variables in the slurm and cmake script based on your own environment e.g., NVSHMEM_HOME, MPI_HOME, CUDA_HOME, etc.
+Our running scripts are provided in the `slurm_script` folder, where CoLa is running as a slurm job in a HPC system.
+Make sure to set the correct environment variables in the slurm and cmake scripts based on your own environment e.g., NVSHMEM_HOME, MPI_HOME, CUDA_HOME, etc.

 - compile the code
     ```bash